-Again, the small attention to detail here from Philips is more than admirable, it’s outright amazing that they would adjust and improve the fit that subtly.
+Again, the small attention to detail here from Philips is more than admirable, it’s outright amazing that they would adjust and improve the fit.

-The kicker here (no pun intended), is that it adds slam without interfering with the other frequencies.
+The kicker here is that it adds slam without interfering with the other frequencies.

 The treble sizzle and brightness that many snobs complained about have been fixed for the most part, as it no longer sounds overly essy or bitey in most instances.